klusht/deploy-k8s-cluster-ansible/README.md

   - https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/

 #### Comments
-I did not used vagrant to initialize VM on any hypervisor ( virtualbox/vmware ) as there is a clear dependency to have first network interface as NAT, which affects the kubeadm cluster installation being the primary NIC and the resulting IP not being accessible from outside.
+I did not use vagrant to initialize VM on any hypervisor ( virtualbox/vmware ) as there is a clear dependency to have first network interface as NAT, which affects the kubeadm cluster installation being the primary NIC and the resulting IP not being accessible from outside.

 #### PROXMOX